cvmfs/cvmfsexec/README.md

 expected to be in a `dist` subdirectory under where the scripts are.
 The easiest way to create the dist directory is to use `makedist`.
 It takes a parameter of `osg`, `egi`, or `default` to download the latest cvmfs and configuration rpm from one of those three sources.
+Note: `egi` does not currently provide rpms for RHEL8/9, and `osg` does not currently provide rpms for RHEL9.

 By default a distribution for `cvmfsexec` and `mountrepo/umountrepo` is created.
 To instead make a distribution for `singcvmfs`, add the `-s`